This post was originally published on ModernSurvivalOnline.com – it can be seen HERE.

 I don’t know what they do in the south, but in the northern states we butcher just as winter is approaching—usually late October into early December.
 You want several good hard frosts to kill the flies and most other insects and a temperature just above freezing if possible.
 We usually shot the remaining pig in its pen with a .22 between the eyes.
 The .22 bullet does not kill it, it stuns it.
 Then stick a sharp knife into the jugular.
 Keep the kids away as it thrashes and bleeds out (I do not catch the blood, nor do I make blood sausage, or pickle the brains or feet or tongue—but you can,) as this is rather gruesome and the blood can spurt up to 40 feet around.
 However, it is the most effective way to bleed a hog—stunned, it is questionably humane.
 However, done in their pen and not hauled there are no stress hormones released and the meat is much better tasting.

 Gut the hog in its pen.
 The chickens will take care of the guts and entrails.
 Open one end of the pen and use your horse or truck, or two people can grab the back feet and pull it along, flip it onto a sled or tarp for easier hauling, to pull it to where you will hang it.
 You can skin it on the ground, but it is much harder and dirtier.
-Definitely use a tarp if you are going to skin it on the ground.
+Definitely, use a tarp if you are going to skin it on the ground.
 And perhaps during a bit warmer weather, so you can comfortably also use the water hose to keep things cleaner.
 If you have strong men around, they can lift it onto a table if you have one that will hold that weight.

 Hunters’ seem to really stress over how to hang a critter.
 You can spend upwards of a hundred dollars buying fancy hangers.
 Really, all you need is a stout branch, or 2×4 plus, about 30 inches long.
 Tie a rope in the middle to pull over a tree branch or rafter and two ropes on the end to tie to two legs to keep them spread.
 You can drill holes to slip wire through tendons, carve it with V notches, etc. Boy, hang it head up or head down, I’ve heard the arguments for both…

-From my perspective the only purpose to hanging is for cooling the meat down and skinning.
+From my perspective, the only purpose to hanging is for cooling the meat down and skinning.
 Unless we were pressed for time, we usually let it cool for a day or two.
 And by the way, if the kids are complaining because they are cold, DO NOT STUFF THEM INTO THE HANGING CARCASS!
 Yes, it is warm in there.
 BUT they will never forgive you for trying to keep them warm that way J And they may have nightmares…

 Not frugal, but I just always skinned the hog and cut the thick chunks of fat off to render.
 I always cut the tenderloin out after I skin.
 If I had electricity available, I used a reciprocating saw to halve than quarter the hog (or deer).
-I have used a chainsaw!
+I have used an electric chainsaw!
 You can just use a sharp knife if you are patient about getting between the bones.

 I am a “down and dirty” butcher.
 No patience and I don’t care if it is pretty J I just want it cut up and in the freezer!
 I don’t bother with bone saws, hand saws, jig saws, or band saws all of which can be very effective especially if the meat is partially frozen.
 No, not me!
 I have one very sharp knife and cut the meat from the bone, across the grain if possible, and do “roasts” aka large hunks of meat, “chops” aka smaller hunks of meat, stew meat, and smaller hunks of meat into five gallon pails to be ground into burger.
 If you season the burger with, say Italian Seasoning, it becomes sausage.
 You can blend it into hamburger and the beef will become much more flavorful.
 Thin strips of pork can be seasoned or marinated then dried for jerky.
 You can can pork.
 My ribs usually looked like something on the Flintstones plate!